matthiaskellner/matthiaskellner.github.io/content/authors/daria-lazic/_index.md

 ############################################################

 # Display name
-title: Eva Bozsaky
+title: Daria Lazic

 # Full Name (for SEO)
-first_name: Eva
+first_name: Daria
-last_name: Bozsaky
+last_name: Lazic

 # Username (this should match the folder name) -> used to mark user as the author of a post
 authors:
-  - eva-bozsaky
+  - daria-lazic

 # Is this the primary user of the site? (default false)
 superuser: false

 # Role/position -> listed below the name (in peoples tab or under articles/events)
-role: Staff Scientist
+role: PhD Student

 # Organizations/Affiliations
 #organizations: